 - Avoid all direct water contact with brows while bathing (besides cleansing) until no more flaking is seen.

 - No sleeping on your eyebrows, picking, pulling or scratching procedure area until superficially healed.
 This can cause scabs to fall off prematurely, causing pigment loss and scarring.

-- Refrain from intense cardiovascular activity 1-week post-procedure.
+- Refrain from intense cardiovascular activity 1-2 weeks post-procedure.

 - No recreational swimming, hot tubs, steam rooms and saunas 2 weeks post-procedure.

 - Avoid direct sun exposure for 2 weeks following your appointment (wear a hat).